soobinrho/dotfiles-personal/README.md

 # If you're using bash:
 source ~/.bashrc

-pnpm add -g typescript ts-node tldr loadtest svg-term-cli
+pnpm add -g typescript ts-node loadtest svg-term-cli

 # ---------------------------------------------------------------------
 # (For laptops only)